 Transition with a disability of the intended disclosure and allow the parents a specified time period to object to the disclosure in writing.
-(2) If a parent (in a State that has adopted the policy described in paragraph (e)(1) of this section) objects during the time period provided by the State, the lead agency and EIS provider are not permitted to make such a disclosure under paragraph (d) of this section and $\S303.209(b)(1)(i)$ and $(b)(1)(ii)$ .
+(2) If a parent (in a State that has adopted the policy described in paragraph (e)(1) of this section) objects during the time period provided by the State, the lead agency and EIS provider are not permitted to make such a disclosure under paragraph (d) of this section and $\frac{303.209}{b}(1)(i)$ and $\frac{b}{1}(i)$.
 AEIS Planning begins at 27 months but not earlier.
 Compliance Indicators SC presents the family with the Opt-out policy and obtains signature on Opt-out form when families withhold notification to LEA (policy: the family has ten (10) days to determine preference, or notification must be sent to appropriate LEA).
-SC requests the parent to sign the IFSP Signature page under Transition Meeting (27 months) when the transition plan is written.
+SC ensures the parent signs the IFSP Signature page under Transition Meeting (27 months) when the transition plan is written.
 SC sends the LEA Notification letter to the appropriate LEA within 14 days of writing the transition plan requesting to schedule a meeting for family and LEA prior to 33 months.
-LEA Notification must be sent electronically Other areas for review SC writes a transition plan with appropriate target dates for each step in the process which is developed at 27 months of age (but no more than 9 months prior to the 3 rd birthday) or at the initial IFSP meeting when a child enters AEIS after 27 months of age (all children in AEIS who are eligible and are 27 months of age must have a written plan) ( ex.
+LEA Notification must be sent electronically Other areas for review SC writes a transition plan with appropriate target dates for each step in the process which is developed at 27 months of age (but no more than 9 months prior to the 3 rd birthday) or at the initial IFSP meeting when a child enters AEIS after 27 months of age (all children in AEIS who are eligible and are 27 months of age must have a written plan) (ex.
 If a child turns 27mths on Jan 3rd, you have from Jan 3rd - Feb 2nd to complete the transition meeting).
-SC requests the family to initial and date when a step in the process is completed (on plan)
+SC ensures the parent to initials and dates when a step in the process is completed (on plan)

-Child Outcomes Child Outcor Child Outcomes meet federal regulations as per AEIS Compliance Indicators. ☐ Yes ☐ No Federal Regulation Infants and toddlers with IFSPs demonstrate improved: Positive social-emotional skills (including social relationships); Acquisition and use of knowledge and skills (including early language/ communication); and Use of appropriate behaviors to meet their needs.
+Child Outcomes Child Outcomes meet federal regulations as per AEIS Compliance Indicators. ☐ Yes ☐ No Federal Infants and toddlers with IFSPs demonstrate improved: Regulation Positive social-emotional skills (including social relationships); Acquisition and use of knowledge and skills (including early language/ communication); and Use of appropriate behaviors to meet their needs.
 (20 U.S.C.
-1416(a)(3)(A) and 1442) AEIS Compliance Indicators Child Outcomes for the program meet or exceed state targets for the FFY as per federal requirements.
-Child outcome information is completed before the child turns 3.
+1416(a)(3)(A) and 1442) AEIS Compliance Child Outcomes for the program meet or exceed state targets for the FFY as per federal requirements.
+Indicators Child outcome information is completed at initial, annual, and exit before the child turns 3.
 Other areas for review The COS documentation reflects family and team involvement.